 Here’s a tip: for a Spritz with a special view, go to Osteria al Squero located right in front of Squero San Trovaso.
 Grab a drink, go outside and enjoy the show.

 Literally translated as “small houses”, casinos were private clubs for Venetian aristocrats who spent time there between concerts, discussions, gambling, and romantic rendezvous (Giacomo Casanova was a regular).

 Some of the casinos are still in existence and provide a great way to learn more about life in 18th-century Venice.

 There’s Casino Zane, where Mozart is said to have played when he visited the city for the Carnival in 1771; Casino Sagredo, which is now part of the luxury Ca’ Sagredo Hotel; and the one I visited, Casino Venier, a magical little place hidden at the foot of the Baretteri bridge.

-Here’s a tip: if you are a group, call in advance to make sure you can visit the place and once there, ask the super kind lady to tell you the story of the Casino and show you the little peephole on the floor.
+Here’s a tip: if you are a group, call in advance to make sure you can visit Casino Venier.
+When you are there, ask the kind lady to tell you the story of the casino and show you the little peephole on the floor.

 Join a tour of Venice’s Jewish Quarter

-You just can’t get the complete picture of Venice’s history and culture if you don’t visit the city’s old Jewish quarter.
-Some 500 years ago, the Venetian Republic forced its Jewish community to live in a gated area of the Cannaregio district, thus establishing one of the first Jewish ghettos in the world.
+Some 500 years ago, the Venetian Republic forced its Jewish community to live in a gated area of the Cannaregio district, creating one of the first Jewish ghettos in the world.
 The ghetto survived until 1797, when Napoleon put an end to the discrimination against the Jews.

 Here’s a tip: while visiting the Jewish ghetto, try the Kosher cuisine at Gam Gam restaurant and grab some biscuits from Giovanni Volpe bakery (my favourite are the azzime).